 It's completely visible once the tide goes out, and large enough for you to climb inside it and take a really good look.
 Once the tide comes in the shell fills with water and only the very top of it remains visible, poking through the waves.

-Take a look at this video clip of the shell underwater, taken in December 2014
+This video clip of the shell underwater at high tide, was taken in December 2014

 On the morning of Wednesday 25 September in a race against the tide, it was positioned in place, with a bit of old fashioned technology, pulling and steel plates, take a look at this clip.